 You can enjoy the skyline of the city from the Petronas Twin Tower, visit shopping malls, restaurants, spas, and stay conveniently in hotels near Suria KLCC.

 This theme park is a package of over 80 attractions in one place – water park, sanctuary, wildlife.

-For a retreat from all the excitement, you can stay at the nearby Villas at Sunway Resort Hotel & Spa.
+You can stay at the nearby Villas at Sunway Resort Hotel & Spa for a retreat from all the excitement.

 KEDAH – RELAX IN MALAYSIA

-Langkawi is an archipelago made up of 99 islands on Malaysia’s west coast with jungle-clad hills, picturesque paddy fields and duty-free alcohol, cigarettes, chocolate, and kitchen wares.
+Langkawi is an archipelago made up of 99 islands on Malaysia’s west coast with jungle-clad hills, picturesque paddy fields, duty-free alcohol, cigarettes, chocolate, and kitchen wares.

-It is surrounded by turquoise sea, with coral reefs, the shoreline fringed by powder-fine sand, blonde beaches and swaying coconut trees.
+It is surrounded by turquoise sea, coral reefs, the shoreline fringed by powder-fine sand, blonde beaches, and swaying coconut trees.

-The island draws thousands of tourists to its spectacular resorts and is one of the best holiday destinations in Malaysia.
+The island draws thousands of tourists to its spectacular resorts and is one of Malaysia’s best holiday destinations.

 Redang Island is one of the largest islands off the east coast in Kuala Nerus District, Terengganu, famous for its crystal clear waters and white sandy beaches.

 Idyllic and relaxing, there is nothing much to do except to watch the sunrise and sunsets, snorkel swim, trek, hike, and enjoy summer holidays with plenty of seafood restaurants.